 Grand Valley State University, established in 1960, is a four-year public university.
 It attracts nearly 22,000 students with its high-quality programs and state-of-the-art facilities.
 Grand Valley provides a fully accredited liberal undergraduate and graduate education and has campuses in Allendale, Grand Rapids, and Holland, and regional centers in Battle Creek, Detroit, Muskegon, and Traverse City.
 Grand Valley is a comprehensive university, serving students from across Michigan and dozens of other states and foreign countries.
 Grand Valley offers undergraduate and graduate degree programs in 300+ areas of study.
 The university is dedicated to individual student achievement, going beyond the traditional classroom experience, with research opportunities and business partnerships.
 Grand Valley employs more than 3,000 people and is committed to providing a fair and equitable environment for the continued success of all.

 About Grand Rapids, Michigan

 Accessible by free bus transportation from the Allendale campus, Grand Rapids is the second largest city in the state of Michigan.
 It has a wealth of cultural opportunities, including the Grand Rapids Symphony Orchestra, Opera Grand Rapids, and the Grand Rapids Ballet Company.
-The downtown area is home to four outstanding museum, including the Gerald R. Ford Presidential Museum and the Grand Rapids Art Museum, and the Frederik Meijer Gardens & Sculpture Park, one of the leading botanical gardens in the world, is just a short drive northeast of the downtown.
+The downtown area is home to four outstanding museums, including the Gerald R. Ford Presidential Museum and the Grand Rapids Art Museum.
+The Frederik Meijer Gardens & Sculpture Park, one of the leading botanical gardens in the world, is just a short drive northeast of the downtown.
 The downtown also features over 60 restaurants and a thriving entertainment district.
-Grand Rapids also hosts the annual ArtPrize international art competition which this year drew artists from around the world.
+Grand Rapids also hosts the ArtPrize international art competition which draws artists from around the world.